What’s the biggest problem of many great copywriters?

 The number of reasons is endless.

 Still, there are 4 basic types of search intent.
-They’ll help you decide what type of content you should write.
+They’ll help you decide what type of content you should create to reach your target audience on different stages of their journey.

 As the name suggests, these searches are done by people looking for information.
 Such search terms may contain words like how to, best way to, why, what is (like this one!), etc.